The Ultimate Washington Road Trip

 North Cascades Highway

-For one of the most iconic views along the Cascade Loop, be sure to stop off at the Washington Pass Overlook.
-Here you’ll have breathtaking views of the Cascade mountain range, including Liberty Bell Peak, Early Winters Spires, and the Methow Valley, along with the winding North Cascades Scenic Highway below.
+For one of the most iconic views along the Cascade mountain loop, be sure to stop off at the Washington Pass Overlook.
+Here you’ll have breathtaking views of the Cascade mountain range, including Liberty Bell Peak, Early Winters Spires, and the Methow Valley, along with the winding North Cascade Loop below.

 North Cascades National Park

 The gorgeous scenery just… keeps… coming!
-The Cascade Loop Scenic Highway runs right through the heart of North Cascades National Park with scenic overlooks at Ross Lake and Diablo Lake.
-To read more about our wonderful time in the national park, including our stay at the North Cascades Environmental Learning Center, you’ll have to check out our post Washington Nature Abounds in North Cascades National Park.
+The North Cascades Loop runs right through the heart of North Cascades National Park with scenic overlooks at Ross Lake and Diablo Lake.
+To read more about our wonderful time in the national park, including our stay at the North Cascades Environmental Learning Center, you’ll want to check out this post.

 The only stop we made in Marblemount was at the Wildwood Chapel, across the street from The Eatery.
 We actually met a couple earlier in the day who told us about this little hidden gem, so we had to stop and have a look for ourselves.
 The chapel is so tiny and probably holds no more than 10 people!